Career Development

 Career Design and Job-Hunting Support

 If you want to make your student life more fruitful, or you have no idea about your future career, why not join the events at the Career Center?
-You can hear Sempai’s talk about their job-hunting experiences, alumni talk about their current work and company life, as well as their student life.
-Surely you will get hints on what kind of future career(“Mirai” in Japanese) you want to have.
+You can learn the basic knowledge for job-hunting in Japan by joining Job-hunting Guidance either in Japanese or English.
+You can also learn about Self-analysis, ES preparation and job interview preparation in practical seminars.
+Furthermore, welcome to the “Knowing Japanese Companies” as well as Global Career Forum organized by the Career Center.
+During the “Knowing Japanese Companies”, you can hear sempais talk about their job-hunting experiences, alumni talk about their current work and company life, as well as their student life.
+Surely you will get hints on what kind of future career(mirai in Japanese) you want to have.
+For more detailed information, please check the Career Center’s website.

-Feel free to talk with Career Center staff one-on-one online about your concerns about job-hunting, further study, study abroad, and career paths.
-You may also consult such as “I don’t know what I should do in my student life” and so on.
+Feel free to make use of individual consultation and ask the Career Center staff your questions and concerns about job-hunting, further study, study abroad, and career paths.
+You may also talk with them about general concerns, such as “I don’t know what I should do in my student life” and so on.
 We would like to hear your voices and give you advice.
-Career Center staff will fully support you.
+The Career Center staff will fully support you.

 Career Design and Job-Hunting Information